oliviermaridat/kanboard-milestone-plugin/README.md

 Requirements
 ------

-The last version of this plugin requires at least Kanboard >= 1.0.36.
+The last version of this plugin requires at least Kanboard 1.0.37 and has been tested on 1.0.38.

 Installation
 ------------